-The London Pass gives you free and fast-track entry to more than 60 top London attractions including the Tower of London, Hampton Court Palace, Westminster Abbey and ZSL London Zoo.
-Here's our suggested itinerary for first-time visitors to London with a three-day London Pass plus Travelcard (the travelcard is an optional extra) to make the most of your time here.
+Here's our suggested itinerary for first-time visitors to London with a three-day London attractions pass plus Travelcard (the travelcard is an optional extra) to make the most of your time here.

-Day 1: Attractions on and Around the Thames
+Day One: London attractions on and around the Thames

 Morning: Tower Hill Pier

-While you're here, you can also visit the Tower Bridge Exhibition for a fascinating behind-the-scenes look at one of London's most recognisable landmarks (free entry with The London Pass).
-The spooktacular London Bridge Experience is just a seven-minute walk up Tooley Street, and offers an interactive journey through some of the dark and more gruesome history of the area (fast track, free entry with The London Pass).
+While you're here, you can also visit Tower Bridge for a fascinating behind-the-scenes look at one of London's most recognisable landmarks (access with The London Pass).
+The spooktacular London Bridge Experience is just a seven-minute walk up Tooley Street, and offers an interactive journey through some of the dark and more gruesome history of the area (fast-track entry with The London Pass).

 Lunch: London Eye Pier

 For lunch, jump on the City Cruises boat from Tower Hill heading west underneath Millennium Bridge and past St Paul's Cathedral to London Eye pier.
 Here, you can enjoy a meal at one of the many eateries on London's South Bank.
-Afterwards, step along to the Shakespeare's Globe Theatre tour (free entry with The London Pass) and get a taste of what it would have been like for Elizabethan audiences enjoying the bard's plays.
+Afterwards, step along to the Shakespeare's Globe Theatre tour (access with The London Pass) and get a taste of what it would have been like for Elizabethan audiences enjoying the bard's plays.
 You'll also find the free-entry Tate Modern art gallery on South Bank, which houses one of the world's best collections of modern and contemporary art.
-The London Pass holders get a free audio guide (worth £4) to the gallery.

 Afternoon: Westminster Pier

-Take the City Cruises boat west again past the stunning Houses of Parliament and alight at Westminster Pier to visit Westminster Abbey (free, fast-track entry with The London Pass).
-Throughout its long history, this impressive gothic abbey has hosted many coronations and royal weddings (including that of the Duke and Duchess of Cambridge).
+Take the City Cruises boat west again past the stunning Houses of Parliament and alight at Westminster Pier to visit Westminster Abbey (fast-track entry with The London Pass).
+Throughout its long history, this impressive gothic abbey has hosted many coronations and royal weddings (including that of the Prince and Princess of Wales).
 Westminster Abbey is also the final resting place of notable British royals, aristocrats, artists, poets and scientists, including: Elizabeth I, Mary Queen of Scots, Charles Dickens, Geoffrey Chaucer, Charles Darwin and many more.

-If you have time after Westminster Abbey, pop into the nearby Queen's Gallery at Buckingham Palace (entry to The Queen's Gallery is free with The London Pass).
+If you have time after Westminster Abbey, pop into the nearby Queen's Gallery at Buckingham Palace (access with The London Pass).

 Morning: Windsor Castle or Hampton Court Palace

-Windsor Castle is the oldest and largest working castle in the world, and the official residence of Her Majesty the Queen of England.
+Windsor Castle is the oldest and largest working castle in the world and an official royal residence.
 Arrive early so you can witness Changing the Guard at 11am (check Changing the Guard dates and times before you go), as well as giving yourself time to see the rest of the castle.
 Explore the magnificent State Apartments and marvel at the collection of fine artwork, sculptures, furniture and more.
-If you opt for a London Pass with Travelcard you will have transport to Windsor Castle included.
+If you opt for The London Pass with Travelcard you will have transport to Windsor Castle included.
 Catch a train from Paddington to Slough and change at Slough for a train to Windsor.

-Or: Hampton Court Palace is one of London's most popular attractions.
+Alternatively, visit Hampton Court Palace, which is one of London's most popular attractions.
 Enjoy this spectacularly opulent Tudor palace built by Henry VIII and learn all about his six wives.
 There's also Henry's magnificent State Rooms, the Tudor kitchens where you can sample medieval fare, and more than 60 acres of beautiful gardens including the famous maze; which is particularly lovely in the warmer months.
-Hampton Court Palace is located in Zone Six, so is covered by The London Pass plus Travelcard.
+Hampton Court Palace is located in Zone Six, so is covered by The London Pass with Travelcard.

-Travel back to Central London and explore one (or more!) of the city's excellent smaller museums.
-The London Pass gives you free entry to:
+Travel back to central London and explore one (or more!) of the city's excellent smaller museums.
+The London Pass gives you access to: